Osteoporosis and Fracture Prevention Workshop

 Starts on

-Please join us for the 100th in our series “Changing the Way We Work” on Friday, December 5, 2025, during which we will both learn and celebrate with the help of special guests!
-In this session, we will have a brief respiratory update and review antiviral therapy for seasonal influenza.
+Please join us for the 101st in our series “Changing the Way We Work” on Friday, January 16, 2026!
+In this session, we will have an update on circulating infectious disease, including managing an intense flu season.

 Antimicrobial Stewardship in Primary Care: Audit and Feedback to Improve Antibiotic Prescribing